“You do the walk. Yeah, you do the walk of life” – Mark Knopfler (Dire Straits).

 It’s pretty hard for me to believe that it is now 18 days since I last slept in a hostel dorm room – the Hostel Cycle On.
 I am no longer a moving, nomadic backpacker.
 I did a walk, I did a walk of life.
 For too long, probably.
 I am now a stationary resident.
 I am now living in the city of Gdańsk in Poland.
 A few people have asked me why and how I ended up here.
 I will tell a longer story in the future, but the truth is, I only came here with the intention of staying a few days and then moving on.
 I rarely make huge plans, but in July 2016, here was my hand written plan for Poland, Kaliningrad and Kyrgzystan.
 Yes, by the end of the first full week of July, I was supposed to be in the Apple Hostel in Kyrgyzstan.
 I had messaged owner, the famous Aigul to confirm my bed and I planned to use that as my base to finish my book and then make my plans from there.
 I was meant to fly to Bishkek on the 11th July.
 I never did.
 The plan that changed:

 But in my first week in Gdańsk, things changed dramatically.
-I was here to get my Kaliningrad visa(that didn’t go so well), meet some travel buddies (they weren’t available when I asked), see the city (I spent too much time working in the first week) that I never booked my flight out.
+I was here to get my Kaliningrad visa(that didn’t go so well), meet some travel buddies (they weren’t available when I asked and they lied), see the city (I spent too much time working in the first week) that I never booked my flight out.
 Kyrgyzstan was put on hold.
 But then I thought – why leave Gdańsk?
 I was loving the city.
 But my mind wasn’t right.
 It must have been time to finally stay somewhere.
 I had to ponder.

 “Some might say that we should never ponder on our thoughts today, because they hold sway over time” – Noel Gallagher.